vince-p/academicprofile/content/microdep/index.md

 ![MicroDep](microdep_logo.png)
 <br />
 ## **_{{< span style="color:#FF9900;" text="We are seeking participants in the Sydney area for a clinical trial investigating ‘microdosing’ for the treatment of moderate depression at Macquarie University." >}}_**
-## **We are seeking participants in the Sydney area for a clinical trial investigating ‘microdosing’ for the treatment of moderate depression at Macquarie University.**

 <br />
 ### **{{< span style="color:#FF9900;" text="What is involved?" >}}**